-*Containment and Community: White Paper on the History of Skid Row and its Role in the Downtown Community Plan, written by Catherine Gudis and the Summary of the White Paper. *This DRAFT_04.21.22 will be revised to reflect additional comments and community feedback.
+Containment and Community: History of Skid Row and its Role in the Downtown Community Plan, an advocacy report in response to the DTLA 2040 plan written by Prof. Catherine Gudis.

 You can sign our online petition here.